 The student's teachers and the interpreters working with the emerging signer will observe and document how the student is progressing.
-In addition, the lead interpreter will also observe the student in class regularly.
-Information about the student's abilities, progress, and continued needs, as well as information about accommodations that have been discontinued, are no longer needed, or have been modified will be shared with the IEP team.
+Information about the student's abilities, progress, and continued needs, as well as information about accommodations that have been discontinued, are no longer needed, or have been modified, will be shared with the IEP team.